3nethz/ballerina-pipelines-connector/ballerina/Package.md

 ### Step 2: Instantiate a new connector

-Create a `Config.toml` file and configure the obtained credentials:
+1. Create a `Config.toml` file and configure the obtained credentials:
 ```toml
 token = "<Access Token>"
 ```
+2. Create a `hspipelines:ConnectionConfig` with the obtained access token and initialize the connector with it.

 ### Step 3: Use Connector Operations